Sofia Vergara Sizzles In Tiny White Bikini For Steamy Throwback Snap

 The Modern Family star took to Instagram to share a pair of pictures from her time modeling in the 1990s.
 The first picture showed her wearing a black one-piece swimsuit that showed off plenty of cleavage.
 She stood in front of some bright green foliage, staring toward the camera with a steely gaze as her hair blew in the wind.

 In the second shot, she wore a white string bikini, showing off her washboard abs and lean arms and legs.
-She leaned against what appeared to be a palm tree, gazing into the camera as the sun cast shadows on the bushes and trees behind her.
+She leaned against what appeared to be a palm tree, gazing at the camera as the sun cast shadows on the bushes and trees behind her.

-In the caption for the snaps, Vergara told fans that the photos were a throwback to Miami Beach in the 90s.
-Before her big break on the hit ABC comedy series, Vergara worked as a model and in some television work.
-As she shared in a 2005 interview with BlackFilm.com, Vergara was in dentist school in her native Colombia when she first appeared in a television commercial for Pepsi that went big across Latin America, leading to a number of propositions to get into modeling work.
+In the caption for the snaps, Vergara told fans that the photos were a throwback to Miami Beach in the ’90s.
+Before her big break on the hit ABC comedy series, Vergara worked as a model and did some television work.

+As she shared in a 2005 interview with BlackFilm, Vergara was in dentist school in her native Colombia when she first appeared in a television commercial for Pepsi that went big across Latin America, leading to a number of propositions to get into modeling work.

-The snaps from her former life in modeling went over well Vergara’s 19.9 million followers, racking up more than 425,000 likes and attracting comments from her fans and famous friends alike.
+The snaps from her former life in modeling went over well with Vergara’s 19.9 million followers, racking up more than 425,000 likes and attracting comments from her fans and famous friends alike.

 “When God created Woman,” wrote actress and reality television star Lisa Rinna.